uonyekwuluje/uonyekwuluje.github.io/_posts/2022-05-19-maven-java-development.md

 categories: Maven
 ---

 This is a collection of maven commands, when and how they are used.
-I found myself searching and doing the samething many times over so I decided to put this down as a quick reference for myself.
+I found myself searching and doing the same thing many times over so I decided to put this down as a quick reference for myself.
 This assumes you have maven installed and your java environment configured.